peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `int CompareToValue​(int intOther)`<br>
  Compares the mathematical value of an arbitrary-precision rational number with that of this instance.
+* `int CompareToValue​(long intOther)`<br>
+ Compares the mathematical values of this object and another object, accepting NaN values.
 * `int CompareToValue​(ERational other)`<br>
  Compares the mathematical value of an arbitrary-precision rational number with that of this instance.